 255 Stage Combat I (2).
-Prereq: THE 129

 This beginning course teaches how to create the illusion of violence for stage and screen including basic instruction in Unarmed (feet, fists, slaps, punches, kicks, falls, and rolls) and Rapier and Dagger (Parries, cuts, thrusts and more!).
 The emphasis is on safe and realistic violence for the stage.
-(Fall, even years)
+(On Demand)